-The four photometric catalogues in \IE, \YE, \JE, and \HE were cross-matched adopting a \ang{;;0.5} maximum tolerance in position (about the size of the NISP PSF FWHM), resulting in \num{418484} sources that have photometry in all bands.
-The cross-match removes the majority of spurious detections, like cosmic rays, peaks on bright star spikes, or residual artifacts from the image reduction pipeline.
-We then applied selection cuts based on the \texttt{DAOPHOT} photometric errors in all four bands, retaining only sources within 3 times the standard deviation of the error distribution as a function of magnitude.
+The four photometric catalogues in \IE, \YE, \JE, and \HE were cross-matched, adopting a \ang{;;0.5} maximum tolerance in position (about the size of the NISP PSF FWHM) and resulting in \num{418484} sources that have photometry in all bands.
+The cross-match removes the majority of spurious detections, such as cosmic rays, peaks on bright star spikes, and residual artifacts from the image reduction pipeline.
+We applied selection cuts based on the \texttt{DAOPHOT} photometric errors in all four bands, retaining only sources within three times the standard deviation of the error distribution as a function of magnitude.

 Bright, saturated stars and extended objects were then removed based on diagnostics that quantify the deviation from a stellar profile.
-More specifically, we identified objects that deviate from the PSF based on their `concentration index', namely by comparing aperture photometry at two different apertures \citep[see, e.g.,][]{Peng2011}.
-Our approach is illustrated in Fig.~\ref{fig:ap_selection}, where we show the VIS photometry computed within a 1.5\,pixel radius aperture, $\IE{\rm (1.5\,pix)}$, versus ${\Delta\IE}={\IE({\rm 1.5\,pix})}-{\IE({\rm 2\,pix})}$, that is to say the difference in magnitude between photometry at 1.5 and 2 pixels, respectively.
+More specifically, we identified objects that deviate from the PSF based on their `concentration index'; namely, by comparing aperture photometry within two different apertures \citep[see, e.g.][]{Peng2011}.
+Our approach is illustrated in Fig.~\ref{fig:ap_selection}, where we show the VIS photometry computed within a 1.5\,pixel radius aperture, $\IE{\rm (1.5\,pix)}$, versus ${\Delta\IE}={\IE({\rm 1.5\,pix})}-{\IE({\rm 2\,pix})}$; this is effectively the difference in magnitude between photometry at 1.5 and at 2 pixels, respectively.
 Relatively bright unsaturated stars populate a narrow region around $\Delta\IE\sim0.18$.
 On the other hand, bright saturated stars with $\IE{\rm(1.5\,pix)}\le19.5$ tend to have larger $\Delta\IE$ values, due to the loss of flux in the most central pixels.
 At fainter magnitudes, large positive $\Delta\IE$ values are typically due to extended background galaxies, with flatter profiles than the PSF, while negative values are associated with spurious detections and residual bad pixels.
-We selected sources within 2 times the standard deviation from the mode of the distribution and conservatively discarded all sources brighter than $\IE{\rm(1.5\,pix)}=19.5$, independently of their $\Delta\IE$ value, as potentially saturated (see Fig.~\ref{fig:ap_selection}).
-In the end, we are left with \num{336957} sources.
-However, these selections remove only the most obvious contaminants, while compact background galaxies, as well as compact stellar clusters, are retained in the photometric catalogue.
+We selected sources within two times the standard deviation from the mode of the distribution and conservatively discarded all sources brighter than $\IE{\rm(1.5\,pix)}=19.5$, independently of their $\Delta\IE$ value, as potentially saturated (see Fig.~\ref{fig:ap_selection}).
+In the end, we were left with \num{336957} sources.
+However, these selections removed only the most obvious contaminants, while compact background galaxies, as well as compact stellar clusters, were retained in the photometric catalogue.